Stanley House, Copenhagen: Stanley family

-Early in his career, Simon Carl Stanley spent 20 years in England from where his father had emigrated to Denmark.
+Early in his career, Simon Carl Stanley spent over 20 years in England from where his father had emigrated to Denmark.
 His assignments included work on Compton Place.
 In 1746 he returned to Denmark, where he became master sculptor at the Holmen naval base as well as a professor at the Royal Danish Academy of Fine Arts.
 His house at Christianshavn Canal was built in 1755–56, possibly to his own design.

 After his father's death, Carl Frederik Stanley, who was also a sculptor and a professor at the Academy, lived in the building from 1770 to 1772 and again from 1779 to 1782.